diegoib/de-zoomcamp/1_intro/notes_1.md

       ![port_mapping](../images/01_06_port_mapping.png)

-      With this we can go to the web browser and enter *localhost:8080* and we will have access to pgAdmin as if we were running it in local (supossing we are already ruuning a padmin container in the VM, something we are going to see next)
+      With this we can go to the web browser and enter *localhost:8080* and we will have access to pgAdmin as if we were running it in local (suppossing we are already running a pgadmin container in the VM, something we are going to see next)

 Next, let's make some configuration in the VM
 - Install `Anaconda`.
 Get the download link for ubuntu in their [webpage](https://www.anaconda.com/products/distribution), and use it in the VM